Outlook Email Report Template 7

 Equates Tab

-It's just a place where you can copy predefined equates for pasting them
+This is a place where you can copy predefined equates for pasting them

 into your code.
-You can find here examples of Email address formatting as well.
+You can find examples of Email address formatting here as well.

-We installed example into your Clarion*/Examples/OutlkEr
+We've installed examples into your Clarion*\Examples\OutlkEr

 So for various settings you can investigate the source.